mleathem/user_input_detection/README.md

 ## !
 Important to pay apply progressive enhancement philosophy
 Only once we can be sure of a user's interaction method / browser properties etc..

-## Typical use would may be applied in CSS.
+Use `/js/` scripts as required -  Typical aplication would then be applied in CSS.

 ```
 html.js {